verkkokauppacom/parallel-phpunit/README.md

 Only the directory version of `phpunit` is supported so you can't replace the directory part with file name.
 The parallel-phpunit switches are:
  * --pu-cmd - Custom phpunit run script, default value is 'phpunit'
- * --pu-thread - The maximum number of parallel phpunit commands running at the same time, default value is '3'
+ * --pu-threads - The maximum number of parallel phpunit commands running at the same time, default value is '3'

 All other switches are considered to be `phpunit` switches and they are directly passed to the parallel `phpunit` commands.